futurice/field-ops-guide/field-ops-guide.md

 Peer reviewing helps spread the knowledge across the team and validates the quality of solutions.
 It increases the possibility of detecting issues early when it's still cheaper to address them.

-### QUESTION: Does the team have a documented plan for the system architecture?
+### QUESTION: Does the Team have a documented plan for the system architecture?

 **What is the criteria for "yes"?**

-You have a rough documented plan about the architecture of the solution.
+The Team has a rough documented plan about the architecture of the solution.
 It is pre-planned, not something that just emerges during the implementation.

 **Why is this important?**